What to Do If Your Business Is Attacked With Ransomware

 How You Should Respond to a Ransomware Attack

 But it’s not always the right choice.
 Remember, these cybercriminals don’t play by your rules.
 And there’s a certain amount of trust involved when paying a ransom.
-How do you know they will actually restore your data?
+How do you know they will restore your data?
 Oftentimes, once the hackers know you’ll pay, they’ll raise the price even more.
 On top of that, they’ll be encouraged that their tactics worked.

 Here are some basic steps you should take if you find yourself in the unenviable position of being hacked: